danwarman/multiples/README.md

 ```
 This will run the `webpack-dev-server` per the dev config.
 It will open the application in the browser on an available localhost port.

-In this mode, you can make changes to the code which, on save, will retrigger webpack and hot reload in the browser.
+In this mode, you can make changes to the code which, on save, will re-trigger webpack and hot reload in the browser.